drizzle-lang/drizzle/README.md

 - Eventually get Sapphire to the point where it can interpret / compile itself.

 ## Project Details
-- Written in C++.
+- Written in Crystal.
-    - A newly realised issue with this is to-do with memory management.
-    - C++ doesn't have Garbage Collection as standard.
-    - This means we can try to write our own GC, should we feel like we need one.
+    - Sapphire will work off of Crystal's GC.
+    - If we decide to write the interpreter in Sapphire later, we'll then have to implement out own GC.
-- Parser (will eventually be) generated using [ANTLR](http://www.antlr.org/) for C++.
+- Parser (will eventually be) generated using [ANTLR](http://www.antlr.org/) for Go and translated into Crystal (like the books I'll be using).
 - Language will initially be interpreted, then will be compiled.
     - When the compiled version starts, the interpreted version will be archived to a protected branch.
 - When language is mature enough, rewrite the interpreter, and later the compiler, in Sapphire.